How to Avoid IRMAA 2023

 You can donate up to 100k per year per person so that a couple can get 200k off their top line with QCDs.

 HSAs are always good!
 You can write off the (small) deduction, it grows tax-free, and you can pay for qualified expenses without paying tax.
 Also, consider a one-time QHFD to decrease RMDs and fund your HSA.

 You can use HSAs for the tax deduction, and you can pay your Medicare premiums with it.

 Tax-Deferred Retirement Accounts

 If you are still working and can contribute to a retirement account, doing so can help you avoid the cliff by reducing your taxable income.
-Self-employed individuals may able to contribute 57K or more based on their total income level.
-Another option, if your income is flexible, variable and manageable, is to defer income into the following year to manage your tax bracket later in the year.
+For example, self-employed individuals may be able to contribute 57K or more based on their total income level.
+Another option, if your income is flexible, variable, and manageable, is to defer income into the following year to manage your tax bracket later in the year.